bdqnghi/ggnn.tensorflow/README.md

 This is a Tensorflow implementation of the Gated Graph Sequence Neural Networks (GGNN) as described in the paper [Gated Graph Sequence Neural Networks](https://arxiv.org/abs/1511.05493) by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.
 For a pytorch version, please refer to: https://github.com/bdqnghi/ggnn_graph_classification.

 This implementation focuses on the Graph Level classification task.
-Concretely, we focus the Program Classification, in which each program is represented in a form of a graph.
+Concretely, we focus the Program Classification, in which each program is represented in the form of a graph.

 Tricks to improve training time:
 - Batch graphs with similar size together instead of randomly shuffling and batch.